|

 The cost of living varies between different regions of the UK; London, for example, is more expensive than average and costs may also be high in other major UK cities such as Edinburgh and Manchester.
 Many shops, theatres, cinemas, museums and galleries offer special reductions for students and special student fares are often available on buses and trains.
 Most universities have a student cinema, nightclub, theatre and other entertainment available that you can enjoy for much less than similar entertainment will cost you off-campus.
 Health care is often free for international students.

-English degrees can take only three years and postgraduate master's courses only one year compared with four years and two years in most other countries.
+UK degrees can take only three years and postgraduate master's courses only one year compared with four years and two years in most other countries.
 This means you will save a great deal on both tuition fees and living costs and you will be able to start working and earning money sooner.
-English degree courses are shorter because they are more intensive, and therefore more efficient in terms of your time and money.
+UK degree courses are shorter because they are more intensive, and therefore more efficient in terms of your time and money.

 Scholarships